aurelien-leloup/angular-cache-example/README.md

 # AngularCacheExample

-This project is an illustration of the following tutorial : https://medium.com/@AurelienLeloup/cache-http-requests-with-rxjs-for-angular-eb9bee93824d
+This project is an illustration of this tutorial : https://medium.com/@AurelienLeloup/cache-http-requests-with-rxjs-for-angular-eb9bee93824d

 To test it simply run :